sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/3_Nested_and_dynamic_pages/324_Nested_paths_and_pages.md

 export default HelpPageEnglish;
 ```

+Notes:
-Note: we don't need to export `React`, Next.js has it autoloaded, which is how most React app projects are configured.
+1. There's no need to export `React` in files, Next.js has it autoloaded, which is how most React app projects are configured.
+2. Components that are not pages, i.e used by page components should be kept out of `/pages`, for example kept in a `/components` folder.
+This avoids confusion in development and in routing.
+(FIXME, is it an error if they are in `/pages`?).
+See [code](https://github.com/exemplar-codes/nextjs-first-tutorial/commit/10e01472c5bfe2365e0bfc65a6ddb8a2ef571aba).

 ## Starting the dev server
 Run `npm run dev` and go to `localhost:3000` (most probably) to see the web app.